 Determining the flux of neutrinos from measurements of a pionic gamma-ray spectrum is straightforward, as both are the decay products of pions produced in proton-proton collisions.
-Here we calculate the neutrino spectra using the method in [10].
+Here we calculate the neutrino spectra using the method of Ref.
+(Kappes et al., 2007).
 It is illustrated in Fig. 1, comparing the gamma-ray spectrum from H.E.S.S./MGRO J1908+06 to the calculated neutrino flux at Earth.
-As the Milagro data extend to ~ 100 TeV without seeing a cut-off, we take the gamma-ray cut-off at 300 TeV, corresponding to a proton cut-off at energies of the order of the 'knee'.
+As the Milagro data extend to $\sim 100\,\mathrm{TeV}$ without seeing a cut-off, we take the gamma-ray cut-off at 300 TeV, corresponding to a proton cut-off at energies of the order of the 'knee'.
 The calculated neutrino spectra from all six Milagro hotspots considered here are shown in Fig. 2, assuming an E^{-2} spectrum normalized to the Milagro measurement and also assuming a 300 TeV gamma-ray cut-off.